Indica (Megasthenes): Economy

 The land of India produces every kind of metal suitable for adornment, military requipment and other use.
 It has a great amount of silver and gold, a substantial amount of bronze and iron, and also tin and other metals.

-India's has several mountains with a variety of fruit trees.
+India has several mountains with a variety of fruit trees.
 It also has many beautiful cultivated plains, which are irrigated by a large number of rivers.
 Most of the country is well-watered, and is able to produce two crops a year, since rain falls in both summer and winter.
 The major crops include wheat (crop of Demeter), millet, many great-quality pulses, rice, a crop called bosporos, fruits and other plants that are useful as food.
 At the time of summer solstice, the following crops are sown: rice, bosporos, sesame, and millet.
 During winter, wheat is sown, as in other countries.

 No famines have ever occurred in India because of the following reasons: